danielle-li/danielle-li.github.io/docs/_pages/about.md

 <p>My research interests are in innovation, entrepreneurship, and personnel economics, with a focus on how organizations evaluate ideas and people.</p>

+<p> I will be on leave at Columbia University during the 2022-2023 academic year.
 <div>
 <p>
 <br>